 - Program some of the fastest supercomputers in Europe.

-Our focus is on parallel high-performance computing, covering the full software stack: from language and API design over compiler transformations and tool support to runtime analysis and optimizations.
+Our research focus is on parallel high-performance computing, covering the full software stack: from language and API design over compiler transformations and tool support to runtime analysis and optimizations.
 The DPS group participated in many EU funded projects.
 We coordinated three EU projects, among others, the EU FETHPC AllScale project.

 If you fulfil the following qualifications, you might be the right person for this PhD position: